Kid-Friendly Bathroom Design: 3 Safe & Stylish Tips

 Sink and Vanity Adjustments

 Choosing kid-sized fixtures like toilets, sinks, and bathtubs can help your children use the bathroom independently.
 However, kids grow quickly, so it’s best not to invest too much in smaller fixtures.
 Opt for adjustable or standard-sized fixtures that they can grow into.
+This approach supports designing a bathroom for kids that evolves as they grow.

 Storage Solutions for a Clutter-Free Space